-14 It shall be lawful for the Minister, with the consent of Parliament, from time to time to enter into an agreement with the agree to maintain said lessees whereby the Minister shall undertake either to maintain and work railway. and work the said railway or to maintain or work the same, and to provide all locomotives, carriages, waggons, and other rolling stock and appliances necessary for that purpose, together with the requisite staff of officers and men, subject to such terms and conditions as may be mutually agreed upon by the Minister and the lessees.
+14 It shall be lawful for the Minister, with the consent of Parliament, Minister may from time to time to enter into an agreement with the said lessees agree to maintain whereby the Minister shall undertake either to maintain and work railway. the said railway, or to maintain or work the same, and to provide all locomotives, carriages, wagons, and other rolling stock necessary for that purpose, together with the requisite staff of officers and men as may be necessary, subject to such terms and conditions as may be mutually agreed upon by the Minister and the lessees.